 Career Services Approval

-ALL INTERNSHIPS MUST BE FILED WITH THE CAREER SERVICES OFFICE.
+ALL INTERNSHIPS MUST BE FILED WITH Career Services.
 Identify an internship site at which you are interested in working.
-You have two choices on finding an appropriate internship site.
-First, Career Services provides lists of internship opportunities that are approved for academic credit, OR, second, you may work with a business or organization to develop a new internship (in these cases, the internship needs to be approved for academic credit).
+You have two ways to find an appropriate internship site.
+First, Career Services provides lists of internship opportunities that are approved for academic credit.
+Second, you may work with a business or organization to develop a new internship (in these cases, the internship needs to be approved by your CST faculty internship supervisor for academic credit).
 In either case, a person who works with the business or organization must agree to be your on-site internship supervisor.

 Career Services provides detailed descriptions of job responsibilities for established internships.
 These may be used as they are, or you may work with the on-site internship supervisor to modify the job descriptions to suit your available time and desired credit load.
-Some internships are very competitive and you will need to apply in the same way that you would apply for a job, by submitting a resume and going through a selection process with an interview
+Some internships are very competitive and you will need to apply in the same way that you would apply for a job

 If you develop a new internship, you will work with your on-site internship supervisor to create a detailed description of the job responsibilities for this internship and complete the Position Description Form (provided by Career Services).

-Identify an appropriate faculty supervisor who will agree to be the instructor of record for the internship.
-Your faculty supervisor should be a member of the faculty who is familiar with the type of work you are doing in your internship.
+Identify an appropriate CST faculty member who will agree to be the instructor of record for the internship.
+Your faculty supervisor is most often your CST academic advisor as this person is most familiar with your academic record, skills, and abilities.